 You can use this process to open Firefox with as many different profiles as you want, although each profile can only be in use by one copy of Firefox at a time.
 If you try to open the same profile a second time while it’s already running, you’ll see a “Profile In Use” error.

-(Note that if you see a profile in use error while Firefox appears to be closed, you may need to visit the Task Manager and kill the firefox.exe process from there, forcibly closing it if it’s stuck running in the background).
+Note: If you see a profile in use error while Firefox appears to be closed, you may need to visit the Task Manager and kill the firefox.exe process from there, forcibly closing it if it’s stuck running in the background.

 This should all work like you’d expect it to.
-One wrench thrown into the mix is that Firefox’s interface won’t display which profile you’re using in a visible way, like Chrome does.
+However, while Chrome does make it easy to see which profile you’re using in its interface, Firefox doesn’t make this information very visible.
 For that, you might want to install a different theme for each profile or visually distinguish them in another way.
-You could look for add-ons from the Firefox add-ons website to make that information more easily visible in Firefox.

-By the way, you don’t need to use the profile manager to fix problems with your Firefox profile.
-Instead, you can use the “Refresh Firefox” feature on the Troubleshooting Information page to reset your browser without fiddling with profiles and losing your important stuff.
+You don’t need to use the Profile Manager to fix problems with your Firefox profile.
+Instead, you can use the “Refresh Firefox” feature to get a fresh Firefox browser without fiddling with profiles and losing your important stuff.